-2. Utilize the collective bargaining process to modify the evaluation process and forms to address changing performance expectations.
+3. Develop procedures and forms consistent with board policy for the evaluation of confidential employees.
 (III.A.1.b.)
-Partially met Director of Human Resources review of evaluation status and instruments Fall 2008 Agreement between LCFA and District revising evaluation instruments adopted by the Governing Board February 9, 2010 CSEA and district engaged in negotiations 3.
-Develop procedures and forms consistent with board policy for the evaluation of confidential employees.
-(III.A.1.b.)
-Partially met Director of Human Resources review of evaluation status and instruments Fall 2008 Management/confidential employees and district meet regularly 4.
+Initiated Director of Human Resources review of evaluation status and instruments Fall 2008 Management/confidential employees and district meet regularly 4.
 Revise evaluation forms as appropriate to include a specific component to assess the effectiveness in producing stated student learning outcomes through appropriate bargaining unit negotiations.
 (III.A.1.c.)
 Completed Faculty evaluation includes participation in instructional program review and student learning outcome assessment addressed during program review.
 5. Develop a Human Resource Plan to assess the effective use of human resources through the evaluation of staffing recommendations from the other institutional planning documents such as program reviews, which is evaluated and updated annually.
 (III.A.2.
 III.A.6. & II.C.1.b.)
-Partially met Human Resource Plan (Staffing Plan) one component of 2009-2014 CIMP adopted by Consultation Council May 7, 2009 and reviewed by the Governing Board June 9, 2009; Staffing Priorities recommended by Consultation Council April 30, 2009 based on program review and planning recommendations Human Resource Plan one component of 2010-2015 CIMP adopted by Consultation Council April 27, 2010.
-2011-2016 Educational Master Plan adopted by Consultation Council December 16, 2010 informs the Human Resource Plan, in development 6.
+Initiated Human Resource Plan (Staffing Plan) one component of 2009-2014 CIMP adopted by Consultation Council May 7, 2009 and reviewed by the Governing Board June 9, 2009; Staffing Priorities recommended by Consultation Council April 30, 2009 based on program review and planning recommendations Human Resource Plan one component of 2010-2015 CIMP adopted by Consultation Council April 27, 2010.
+2011-2016 Educational Master Plan adopted by Academic Planning Committee on January 12, 2011 and accepted by Consultation Council January 20, 2011 informs the Human Resource Plan, in development 6.
 Revise board policies as necessary for consistency with changes in Title 5 regulations and bargaining agreements, incorporated the policy changes into college procedures and consistently implement adopted procedures.
 (III.A.3.a.)
-In progress Implementing CCLC Policy Service Board Policy Structure to be completed during FY 10-11 7.
+Initiated Implementing CCLC Policy Service Board Policy Structure to be completed during FY 10-11 7.
 Complete development of a district equal employment opportunity plan and implement training of staff and faculty on components of the equal employment opportunity plan requirements.
 (III.A.4.a.)
 Completed EEO Plan Recommendation for adoption from Consultation Council March 12, 2009 Accepted by Governing Board July 14, 2009 8.
 Assess the college employment record relevant to equity and diversity over the last five years and incorporate the data into the Annual Fact Book.
 (III.A.4.b.)
 Completed Human Resource Committee meeting Data included in Annual Fact Book